Stephen-c-Kelly/life-choices-server/README.md

 This app will help people make life choices (big and small) by allowing friends to comment and vote on a choice.

 ## Project Description
 "Live Choices" is a MERN stack web application that helps users post choices that other users can vote and discuss.

-After a landing page that lists all choices, users can review choices, vote on their preference, and comment on why their vote is the best choice.
+After a landing page that lists all choices, users can review choices, vote on their preference, and comment on the user's choice and discussion.

 Should I move to Canada or Mexico?
 Should I order Chinese or Burgers?
 Finally we can make the right choice!